 15. Tighten the wheel nuts securely in the same crisscross pattern.
 Have the wheel nut torque checked at the nearest automotive service facility.
-Tighten the wheel nuts to:

-110 N·m (11 kg-m, 80 lb-ft)
+Tighten the wheel nuts to: 110 N-m (11 kg-m, 80 lb-ft)

-- 16.Remove the wheel cover or center cap.
-Place the flat tire face down in the trunk well. - 17.
-Remove the spacer cone from the wing bolt, turn it over, and put it back on the bolt. - 18.
+- 16.Remove the wheel cover or center cap. - Place the flat tire face down in the trunk well. - 17.Remove the spacer cone from the wing bolt, turn it over, and put it back on the bolt. - 18.
 Secure the flat tire by screwing the wing bolt back into its hole.

-- 19. Store the jack in its holder with the end bracket facing to the rear.
+19. Store the jack in its holder with the end bracket facing to the rear.
 Turn the jack's end bracket to lock it in place.
 Replace the cover.
-Store the tool kit. - 20.
-Store the wheel cover or center cap in the trunk.
+Store the tool kit.